aoloe/php-senape/README.md

 ## Why not Hashover

-For a long time, I've been looking for a commenting system that is not bound to any proprietary serrvice and can be installed on (pretty) any cheap shared hosting.
+For a long time, I've been looking for a commenting system that is not bound to any proprietary service and can be installed on (pretty) any cheap shared hosting.

 The day I discovered Hashover was a really happy day.
-Well a first look into the sources was not such a happy experience, but after a few clicks, I also discovered that Hashover-Next was in the workings and it looked much better.
+A first look into its sources was not such a happy experience but, after a few clicks, I also discovered that Hashover-Next was in the workings and it looked much better.

 I did setup a local demo site and it was pleasant to use.
 I've started configuring it to work with my sites and submitted a few patches.
-But I kept stepping into what are for me unusual choices that the author of Hashover has made.
-I even start programming a simpler Json storage engine but, after having spent some time on a workaround to the unusual comment-id sequence used in Hashover, I said to myself: wouldn't it be easier to start from scratch?
+But I kept stepping into what are for me unusual choices made by the author of Hashover.
+While working on a simpler Json storage engine, I started looking for a workaround to the unusual comment-id sequence used in Hashover, and I said to myself: wouldn't it be easier to start from scratch?

 Senape is my try at providing a commenting service.
 Deeply inspired by Hashover, but with no code borrowed from it (both because of the very different coding style and the incompatible license).